This document uses the following terms:

 extended payload: An arbitrary BLOB of data associated with a Peer Name and published by an application.

 leaf set: A set of PNRP IDs numerically close to a node's own PNRP ID, consisting of the five numerically closest PNRP IDs that are less than the node's own PNRP ID and the five numerically closest PNRP IDs that are greater than the node's own PNRP ID.

 LocalOOB (Local Out of Band): An implementation-specific means of retrieving the addresses necessary to bootstrap a cloud.
 Implementers may fetch addresses from any source that they wish.

 network endpoint: A tuple (composed of an Ipv6 address and port) that uniquely identifies a protocol communication endpoint.

-Peer Name: A string composed of an authority and a classifier.
+peer name: A string composed of an authority and a classifier.
 This is the string used by applications to resolve to a list of endpoints and/or an extended payload.
-A Peer Name is not required to be unique.
-For example, several nodes that provide the same service may register the same Peer Name.
+A peer name is not required to be unique.
+For example, several nodes that provide the same service can register the same Peer Name.

 Peer-To-Peer ID (P2P ID): A 128-bit binary representation of a Peer Name.